Jaruba20/Genetic-Project/README.md

 - **Optimization Class**: The main class in this library.
 It takes a numpy array of cities as input.

-- **Optimize Method**: This method is used to run the optimization process.
+- **Optimization.optimize()**: This method is used to run the optimization process.
 It has several parameters that can be adjusted according to the needs of the problem.

-- **Grid**: Much like GridSearch in Scikit-Learn, this class is designed to iterate over different parameters of the Optimization class and obtain the best results (shortest route), returning also the parameters used in that iteration.
+- **Grid Class**: Much like GridSearch in Scikit-Learn, this class is designed to iterate over different parameters of the Optimization class and obtain the best results (shortest route), returning also the parameters used in that iteration.

+- **Grid.iterate()**: Method to apply the grid search, iterating over all the possible iterations of the parameters passed as a dictionary.

 ## Usage